Right Back Where We Started From: Chart performance

 "Right Back Where We Started From" was by far the most successful single from the Wicked album.
 It started at number 19 on the UK Singles Chart on 3 June 1989, reached number four for two weeks and fell off the chart after ten weeks.
 It achieved silver status, awarded by the British Phonographic Industry.
 The same month, it peaked at number five in Ireland and appeared on the chart for five weeks.
-In Continental Europe, it was also a top four hit in Finland, a top 12 and 13 hit in Denmark and the Flanders region of Belgium, a top 25 hit in West Germany where it charted for 12 weeks, but stalled at number 48 in the Netherlands.
+In Continental Europe, it was also a top-five hit in Luxembourg and Finland, peaking at numbers three and four, respectively, a top-15 hit in Denmark and the Flanders region of Belgium, a top-25 hit in West Germany where it charted for 12 weeks, but stalled at number 48 in the Netherlands.
 On the overall Eurochart Hot 100 compiled by the Music & Media magazine, it debuted at number 65 on 10 June 1989, peaked at number 15 in its third week and counted 11 weeks on the chart.
 It had an eight-week chart run on the European Airplay Top 50, with a peak at number eight.
 Outside Europe, "Right Back Where We Started From" was a hit single in New Zealand and Australia where it reached number two and number seven, respectively; in both countries, it charted for 17 weeks.
 It received a gold disc, awarded by the Australian Recording Industry Association.
 It became the singer's only charting single in her native US, reaching number 84 on Billboards Hot 100 chart and number 48 on the magazine's Hot Dance chart (maxi-single sales).